k-huynh/khcraft/README.md

 - custom items (resource pack)
 - update 'help' info with skills (i.e. replace the 'todo' and stuff)
 - add more meaningful console logs while also removing unnecessary print statements
+- cap repair costs for elytra in anvil
+- disable enchanting table

 ## Future tasks if I can be bothered
 - GUI for 'server store'